 Be Prepared to Manage Social Media Risks

-The basic difference between an ordinary person and a warrior is that a warrior takes everything as a challenge, while an ordinary person takes everything as a blessing or a curse.
-(Carlos Castenada) To be an effective leader, you need to look at risk as a challenge, while making sure to manage it like you do any other opportunity.
+To be an effective leader, you need to look at risk as a challenge, while making sure to manage it like you do any other opportunity.
 Torben Rick, international executive with a strong track record in developing, driving and managing business improvement and development, change management and turn-around reminds us, “There is no brand immune to a negative event … it happens, that’s life and most companies plan for this to happen by developing action plans and the like.”
 Such should be the case when engaging in social media marketing.

 Social media marketing affords the opportunity to create a community of fans and customers alike.
 According to Jim Goldstein (“Social Media + You – Brand and Reputation Management = Disaster”), “Reinforcing the positive sentiment of this audience is key to creating a long lasting positive (brand) perception.
 In addition a passionate following will ensure that as negative sentiment arises that the community behind you supports you.
 A supportive community of followers expands the number of eye and ears looking and listening on your behalf.
 It’s not uncommon for passionate supporters to actually take on negative sentiment directly on your behalf.”